open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 In this model, the OpenTofu Controller is the start of the trace, containing the actual trace_id and generating the root span.
-The OpenTofu controller deploys a runner which has it's own environment and processes to run OpenTofu commands.
-If one was to trace these processes without a carrier mechanism, then they would all show up as unrelated root spans as separate traces.
+The OpenTofu controller deploys a runner which has its own environment and processes to run OpenTofu commands.
+If one was to trace these processes without a carrier mechanism, then they would all show up as unrelated root spans in separate traces.
 However, by leveraging environment variables as carriers, each span is able to be tied back to the root span, creating a single trace as shown in the image of a real OpenTofu trace below.